PunitDh/MyCDN/README.md

 **Description**

-Returns an object containing key-value pairs provided by `transform` function applied to each elements of the list
+Returns an object containing key-value pairs provided by the `transform` function applied to each of the elements in the list.

 **Usage**